4 Best Sights in Launceston, Tasmania

 Tamar Valley Wine Route

 Along both sides of the Tamar River north of Launceston, the soil and cool weather are perfect for grape growing.
-Here in the Tamar Valley wine region, some of the outstanding varieties grown include Pinot Noir, Riesling, and Pinot Grigio; the sparkling wines produced here are world-leading.
-A map of the route, available for download at their website, will help you to plan your visit.
-Noteworthy stops along the route are Pipers Brook Vineyard, Joseph Cromy, Holm Oak, Holyman wines at Stoney Rise, Clover Hill, and The Jansz Wine Room.
+In the Tamar Valley wine region, some of the outstanding varieties grown include Pinot Noir, Riesling, and Pinot Grigio; the sparkling wines produced here are world-leading.
+The website allows you to customize your route and plug it into Google Maps.
+Noteworthy stops along the route are Pipers Brook Vineyard, Josef Chromy Wines, Holm Oak Vineyards, Holyman Wines at Stoney Rise, House of Arras, the Jansz Tasmania Wine Room, and Velo Wines.

 Cataract Gorge

 Almost in the heart of the city, the South Esk River flows through the stunningly beautiful Cataract Gorge on its way toward the Tamar River.
 A 1-km (½-mile) path leads along the face of the precipices to the Cliff Gardens Reserve, where there are picnic tables, a swimming pool, and a restaurant.
 Take the chairlift in the first basin for a thrilling aerial view of the gorge—at just over 900 feet, it's the longest single span in the world.
-Self-guided nature trails wind through the park, and it's a great place for a picnic or to catch some live music.
+Self-guided nature trails wind through the park (look out for peacocks and rock wallabies) and it's a great place for a picnic.

 Franklin House